ibm-cloud-docs/vpc/at-events.md

 | public-gateway | is.public-gateway.public-gateway.update   | Public Gateway was updated   |
 | public-gateway | is.public-gateway.public-gateway.delete   | Public Gateway was deleted   |
 | public-gateway | is.public-gateway.public-gateway.read | One or more public gateways were retrieved  |
 {: caption="Table 6.
-Actions that generate events for Public Gateway" caption-side="top"}
+Actions that generate events for Public Gateway" caption-side="bottom"}

 ### Security group events
 {: #events-network-security-group}